-OPC development in C#
+OPC client and subscriber development in C#

 QuickOPC makes it easy for you to integrate OPC client functionality into your Visual C# solution.
 Reading a value from OPC Data Access or OPC Unified Architecture server, or writing a data value can be achieved in just one or two lines of code.
 You can also set up subscriptions and receive event notifications about data changes.
 What's more, in your OPC C# program, connections to OPC servers do not have to be created and recreated in case of a network failure or similar problems - QuickOPC handles this automatically, behind the scenes.